adrianwong/adrianwong.github.io/_posts/2017-08-23-tiny-git-test.md

 e33e034c13c296b2fe1a3a7157fb72349ed659a7
 ```

-Conclusion: A branch is just a named reference to a commit.
-This is important!

-(Note: `git ra` is an alias I use for pretty printing all reachable references.
-See: [dotfiles](https://github.com/adrianwong/dotfiles){:target="_blank"}).

 ```console
 $ git checkout b1
 $ echo 1 >> test_file && git add -u && git commit -m "c3"